ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 2. **Sequence Length Constraints**: Limited to shorter sequences due to the use of 96 GPUs.
 Expanding GPU resources would support longer sequences, essential for specific applications.
 3. **Multi-Token Prediction (MTP) Integration**: SGLang supports MTP but lacks full integration with data-parallel (DP) attention, reducing efficiency in mixed parallelism configurations.
 4. **EPLB Distribution**: The experiments in this blog utilizes in-distribution data for Expert Parallelism Load Balancer (EPLB), which may not reflect real-world variability.
 Future work should experiment performances when having distribution shifts.
-5. **Single Prefill-Decode (1P1D) Evaluation**: Only the 1P1D setup was tested.
-Exploring multi-prefill and multi-decode configurations would provide insights into scalability.
 6. **Flexible Tensor Parallelism (TP) Sizes**: For DeepSeek-V3, memory-optimal TP sizes are 3 or 4, but SGLang supports only pure TP or DP, leading to suboptimal memory use.
 Flexible TP options are needed.

 ---

 ## Conclusion

 By leveraging PD disaggregation, DeepEP, and a carefully crafted parallelism design, we’ve reproduced DeepSeek’s inference framework in SGLang with exceptional performance.
-Our open-source efforts—achieving 54.5k input tokens/second and 22.3k output tokens/second—demonstrate SGLang’s power for large-scale LLM inference.
+Our open-source efforts—achieving 54.5k input tokens per second and 22.3k output tokens per second—demonstrate SGLang’s power for large-scale LLM inference.
 We invite the community to explore, replicate, and extend this work to push the boundaries of efficient AI deployment.

 ## Acknowledgment